toticavalcanti/toticavalcanti/readme.md

 I've created some projects as [full-stack](https://github.com/toticavalcanti) and I've always loved to produce a lot of content during my career.

-In my free time I like run on the beach, watch movies🎞️, novels and series📺, read books📚, listen and play music🎵, and eventually I like to philosophize about life.
+In my free time I like run on the beach, watch movies🎞️, novels and series📺, read books📚, listen and play music🎷, and eventually I like to philosophize about life.

 Would you like to find me?